MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterQualityAnalysis.md

 # Water quality analysis in Sustainability water (WaterQualityAnalysis)

-Describes the analysis performed to test a water sample for a certain characteristic
+Describes the analysis performed to test a water sample for a certain characteristic.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/SustainabilityWater/WaterQualityAnalysis.cdm.json" target="_blank">GitHub</a>.